cankobanz/Discrete-Event-Simulator-ExcelFed/README.md

 # Discrete-Event-Simulator-ExcelFed
 This is a school project from Data Structures and Algorithms course.
 It is an application of discrete event simulation where and is an quite complex problem.
 The aim of the project is to serve as much as player that come to the tennis court at discrete times for different services.
-The project graded as full point by the course instructors.
+Players also have different priorities to be served.
+To solve the problem, **Priority Queue** data structure is used effectively.
+The project graded as **100/100** by the course instructors.

   **REFERENCE: Following Parts are project descriptions that are written by assistants of the course CmpE250 (Data Structures and Algorithms) in Bogazici University**